adamspd/spam-detection-project/README.md

 - `loading_and_processing/`: Contains utility functions for loading and preprocessing data.
 - `models/`: Contains the trained models and their vectorizers.
 - `prediction/`: Contains the main spam detector class.
+- `tests/`: Contains scripts for testing
-- `test_and_tuning/`: Contains scripts for testing and tuning the classifiers.
+- `tuning/`: Contains scripts for tuning the classifiers.
 - `training/`: Contains scripts for training the classifiers.

 ## Contributing